stefan-hoeck/idris2-tutorial/src/Tutorial/DataTypes.md

     LT => y
     _  => x
 ```

+The first line of the case expression (`case compare x y of`)
+will invoke function `compare` with arguments `x` and `y`.
+On
+the following (indented) lines, we pattern match on the result
+of this computation.
+This is of type `Ordering`, so we expect
+one of the three constructors `LT`, `EQ`, or `GT` as the result.
+On the first line, we handle the `LT` case explicitly, while
+the other two cases are handled with an underscore as a catch-all
+pattern.

 Note, that indentation matters here: The case block as a whole
 must be indented (if it starts on a new line), and the different